code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We use the `@RunWith` and `@SpringBootTest` [testing annotations](https://docs.spring.io/spring-boot/docs/2.0.6.RELEASE/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications){:target="_blank"} to tell JUnit to run using Spring's testing support and bootstrap with Spring Boot's support.

+Spring Batch ships with a `JobLauncherTestUtils` utility class for testing batch jobs.

+We first create an inner `BatchTestConfig` class that adds our <var>helloWorld</var> job to a `JobLauncherTestUtils` bean.

+We then use the `launchJob()` method to run the job.
+If the job ran successfully the exit code is equals to <var>COMPLETED</var>.

 {% highlight java %}
 package com.codenotfound.batch;